P44-DSB - Information for installation and support

 Attention - Uncorrected machine translation

-This German version of the following text is currently 100% machine translated.
+This English version of the following text is currently 100% machine translated.
 In case of ambiguity, please refer to the German version (which in this case is the original written by hand).

 This documentation page is intended for supporters and installers, and provides useful information for planning, installation and maintenance.